-E. Prescription medications are not to be carried by the student, but will be left with the appropriate charter school personnel.
-Exceptions to this requirement are: prescription asthma medications self-administered with an inhaler (See Part J.5. below), and medications administered as noted in a written agreement between the charter school and the parent or as specified in an IEP (individualized education program), Section 504 plan, or IHP (individual health plan).
+4. Prescription medications are not to be carried by the student, but will be left with the appropriate charter school personnel.
+Exceptions to this requirement are: prescription asthma medications self-administered with an inhaler (See Paragraph III.A.3(i) above), and medications administered as noted in a written agreement between the charter school and the parent or as specified in an IEP (individualized education program), Section 504 plan, or IHP (individual health plan).

-F. The school must be notified immediately by the parent or student 18 years old or older in writing of any change in the student’s prescription medication administration.
+5. The school must be notified immediately by the parent or student 18 years old or older in writing of any change in the student’s prescription medication administration.
 A new medical authorization or container label with new pharmacy instructions shall be required immediately as well.

+6. The school nurse, or other designated person, shall be responsible for the filing of the Administering Prescription Medications form in the health records section of the student file.
+The school nurse, or other designated person, shall be responsible for providing a copy of such form to the principal and to other personnel designated to administer the medication.

-G. For drugs or medicine used by children with a disability, administration may be as provided in the IEP, Section 504 plan or IHP.
+7. For drugs or medicine used by children with a disability, administration may be as provided in the IEP, Section 504 plan or IHP.

-I. Procedures for administration of drugs and medicine at school and school activities shall be developed in consultation with a school nurse, a licensed school nurse, or a public or private health organization or other appropriate party (if appropriately contracted by the charter school under Minnesota Statutes section 121A.21).
-The charter school administration shall submit these procedures and any additional guidelines and procedures necessary to implement this policy to the school board for approval.
-Upon approval by the school board, such guidelines and procedures shall be an addendum to this policy.
+[NOTE: This paragraph is moved to Paragraph III.A.3 above, where it is updated to reflect 2024 legislative changes.]

-J. If the administration of a drug or medication described in this section requires the charter school to store the drug or medication, the parent or legal guardian must inform the school if the drug or medication is a controlled substance.
+8. If the administration of a drug or medication described in this section requires the charter school to store the drug or medication, the parent or legal guardian must inform the school if the drug or medication is a controlled substance.
 For a drug or medication that is not a controlled substance, the request must include a provision designating the charter school as an authorized entity to transport the drug or medication for the purpose of destruction if any unused drug or medication remains in the possession of school personnel.
 For a drug or medication that is a controlled substance, the request must specify that the parent or legal guardian is required to retrieve the drug or controlled substance when requested by the school.

-K. Specific Exceptions:

-.
-Special health treatments and health functions such as catheterization, tracheostomy suctioning, and gastrostomy feedings do not constitute administration of drugs and medicine;

-2. Emergency health procedures, including emergency administration of drugs and medicine are not subject to this policy;

-3. Drugs or medicine provided or administered by a public health agency to prevent or control an illness or a disease outbreak are not governed by this policy;

-4. Drugs or medicines used at school in connection with services for which a minor may give effective consent are not governed by this policy;

-5. Drugs or medicines that are prescription asthma or reactive airway disease medications can be self-administered by a student with an asthma inhaler if:

-a. the charter school has received a written authorization from the pupil’s parent permitting the student to self-administer the medication;

-b. the inhaler is properly labeled for that student; and

-c. the parent has not requested school personnel to administer the medication to the student.
+[NOTE: Starting in June 2024, the exceptions appear under Article III.A.3 above.]